What to Expect During a Job Interview and How to Make a Good Impression

 Is it acceptable to take my cell phone to an interview

-You may be in a hurry to accept a job for many reasons, desperately needing the income, or desperately wanting to change careers and so on.
-I would like to point out that you need to read every detail of any job offer you are extended prior to accepting it.
-You should never sign an agreement for employment, without reading and fully understanding the position, the benefits and the pay scale, and any "fine print" clauses that are within the contract.
+You may be in a hurry to accept a job for many reasons.
+Desperately needing the income, or wanting to change career paths and so on.
+I would like to point out that you need to read every detail of any job offer before accepting it.
+You should never sign an agreement for employment, without reading and fully understanding.
+The position, benefits and the pay scale, and any fine print clauses that are within the contract.

-You can negotiate the terms of the job offer, all the employer can do is say "we are not prepared to offer that salary for this particular position at this time".
-At that point it would be up to you as to accept the job offer or decline, perhaps negotiate a time to revisit and reevaluate the salary after a satisfactory time frame of employment in the position.
+You can negotiate the terms of the job offer.
+All the employer can do is say 'we are not prepared to offer that salary for this particular position'.
+At that point it would be up to you as to accept the job offer or decline.
+Negotiate a time to revisit the salary after a satisfactory time frame in the position.

-I really can not stress this point enough, many items will factor into the job being a good fit for you and your particular lifestyle, these are points that you need to deliberate while making a decision.
+Also consider if the job is a good fit for you and your particular lifestyle.
+These are points that you need to deliberate while making a decision.
 Is the need to travel part of the job, if so does the company pay travel expenses?
-If so do they cover travel expenses up fron, or do you submit to be reimbursed later, what is covered, meals, hotel, fuel or mileage?
-Having to cover expenses out of pocket and wait for reimbursement, can be a big hardship when you are first starting out.
-What are the benefits, do they start from day one, or do you have to wait till you have been with the company for "X" amount of time before they kick in.
-Do you need to carry additional insurance on your vehicle if using it for work, or does the company cover this expense?
+If so do they cover travel expenses will it be up front.
+Or do you submit to be reimbursed later.
+What is covered, meals, hotel, fuel or mileage?
+Having to cover expenses out of pocket and wait for reimbursement, can be a big hardship.
+What are the benefits, do they start from day one?
+Do you have to wait till you have been with the company for certain amount of time before they kick in.
+Do you need to carry more insurance on your vehicle if using it for work?
+Does the company cover this expense?

-Never be afraid to ask these questions at the end of your interview, this will help the interviewer to gauge that you in fact have a genuine interest in the job you are applying for, rather than just wanting a paycheck in general.
-I also suggest asking if the company offers severance package in the event that corporate dowsing makes your position obsolete.
-This little bit of knowledge will help you in the long run, you will be able to work towards saving a nest egg in the event that you may be laid off, or worst case terminated.
+Never be afraid to ask these questions at the end of your interview.
+Or before agreeing to the employment contract.
+This will help the interviewer to gauge that you in fact have a genuine interest in the job. rather than wanting a paycheck in general.
+I also suggest asking if the company offers severance package.
+In the event that corporate downsizing makes your position obsolete.
+This little bit of knowledge will help you in the long run.
+You will be able to work towards saving a nest egg in the event that you may be laid off, or worst case terminated.